amine-guizani/amine-guizani/README.md

                         members: [Amine, Alexandre, Martin, Bryan]
                       },
  funFact: "I'm a music producer & beatmaker",
- lifePhilosophy: "I only have time for cofee"
+ lifePhilosophy: "I only have time for coffee"
 }
 ```